Bass Tours ATX

 • 1star_icon0%

 The Spotted Bass belongs to the order Perciformes and family Centrarchidae.
-It typically measures between 20 and 25 inches in length, with a weight range from 1 to 11 lbs. - Habitat includes lakes and rivers with rocky structure. - Also called Spotty or Kentucky Bass by anglers. - Cylinder-shaped body with dark spots in rows on lower sides. - Popular game fish known for fighting ability.
+It typically measures between 20 and 25 inches in length, with a weight range from 1 to 11 lbs. - Habitat includes lakes and rivers with rocky structure. - Also called Spotty or Kentucky Bass by anglers. - Cylinder-shaped body with distinctive spot patterns. - Popular game fish in the bass family.

 Wyatt Rae